What Is Property Tax Reassessment Exclusion?

 - Transfers between parents and children of a personal residence, plus $1 million of “full cash of the property.
 Two parents may each transfer $1 million to their children.
 Therefore, the total exclusion is $2 million per couple For these purposes, “full cash value” means assessed value, not fair market value.

 - Transfers between grandparents and grandchildren, when all parents of the grandchildren are deceased as of the date of sale or transfer.

 - Transfers of ownership interests in legal entities

 - Base-year value transfers to replacement property for persons over age 55, and disabled persons, persons displaced by governmental action or eminent domain, and property substantially damaged or destroyed by a disaster.

-To claim the exemption, a Claim for Reassessment Exclusion must be filed with the County Assessor within 3 years after the transfer or within 6 months after the mailing of a notice of supplemental or escape assessment.
-In some specific circumstances the Assessor may accept, in their discretion, protective or amended claims when a claim must be filed before all the information is known.
+In some specific circumstances, the Assessor may accept, in their discretion, protective or amended claims when a claim must be filed before all the information is known.
 Such claim should be marked as “Protective Claim” or “Amended Claim,” as the case may be, and a letter of explanation should accompany the Claim.

 The parent-child exclusion does not apply to a sibling transfer even if the property is transferred directly to the child from the estate or trust.
 Generally, a device of property to more than one person vests property in them as tenants in common.

 A transfer of interests among tenants in common is a change in ownership unless an exclusion applies.
 Therefore, nonpro rata allocation of property to children may result in a reassessment of the property tax.